francesco-puppo/Notes/docs/meta/index.md

 ## Workflow

-I usually save stuff for later in mymind.com.
+I usually collect stuff for later in mymind.com.
 I find it's the best way to save something without any friction and be sure you'll find it again later, no matter what.

+Otherwise, I save quick notes in Apple Notes if I want to be reminded regarding something I want to write about or research on later on.